 This process ensures that we progress options which have the best chance of reducing flood risk, and of protecting people’s safety and homes in the lower catchment.
 These were the top community priorities we heard during Phase 1.

-Your feedback will help us to understand community preferences and influence how we prioritise the shortlisted options during Phase 3 of the study, to begin in early to mid-2026.
+Your feedback will help us to understand community preferences, and influence how we go on to prioritise the shortlisted options.